Delayed plane? Flight canceled? >>Claim compensation now<< for the flight

 3. You knew that American Airlines has the largest fleet of aircraft, their number reaching 971 after taking over US Airways?
 In 2013, the American Airlines group transported 193.7 million passengers to the 340 destinations in the network.

 4. You knew that The busiest and busiest airport in the world is Hartsfield – Jackson Atlanta International Airport?
 In 2013, the airport in Atlanta was transited by 94,430,785 passengers, with 1.1% less compared to 2012.
-He also retained his position as leader in 2014, being transacted by 72,199,400 passengers between January and September.
+It kept its leading position in 2014, being transited by 72,199,400 passengers between January and September.

-5. Did you know that in the world there are 41,821 airports, and in Romania there are 16 civil airports, 7 military and 26 aerodromes?
-“Aurel Vlaicu” Baneasa International Airport is considered the oldest in Romania, Eastern Europe and among the first 5 in the world.
-This is where CFRNA (The French - Romanian Company for Air Navigation), the first airline from Romania (the precursor to TAROM) and one of the oldest in the world, was born.
+5. Did you know that there are 41,821 airports in the world, and in Romania there are 16 civilian airports, 7 military airports and 26 aerodromes?
+"Aurel Vlaicu" Băneasa International Airport is considered the oldest in Romania, in Eastern Europe and among the top 5 in the world.
+This is where CFRNA (The French - Romanian Company for Air Navigation) was born, the first airline in Romania (the forerunner of TAROM) and one of the oldest in the world.